Advanced-Computer-Lab-2022/KIMOS/README.md

 | `STRIPE_PRIVATE_KEY`     | `STRIPE API private key` |
 | `PAYMENT_SECRET`     | `key used to verify payments ` |
 | `YOUTUBE_API_KEY`     | `Youtube api key used to auto calculate video duration` |

+# Tests 👀
+We tested all of our APIs using POSTMAN, we wrote the URL we wanted to test and provided the required data ( in the body of the request or in the query).
+And then, we check the response status and the data in the response and compared it with the data we expected getting from the database.

+ # How to Use? 🧑🏻‍💻
+ While you are at the parent folder
+1- Run the backend using `cd backend && nodemon server.js` or `cd backend && npm start server` 2- Run the frontend using `cd frontend && npm start`

+# Contribute 💡
+You can contribute to this project by securing all of its end points, and by adding more features such as
+- Live Video lectures
+- Blog.
+To share information between the users
+- Log system to keep track of the transactions
+- Log system to keep track of all of the admins actions as they can do many dangerous actions